kecramer/k3am-dxspot-frontend/README.md

 A modern site, showcasing DX QSOs between amateur radio stations.
 Using a connection to a DXCluster for real-time display of incoming spots.

+Amateur radio has a huge lack of modern open source projects supporting it, and I'm hoping this can be one of the first large projects that starts changing that.

 This site is currently being hosted on Heroku at [dxspot.herokuapp.com](https://dxspot.herokuapp.com/) for the front end (Please be patient for the first load to happen!), and  [sleepy-lowlands-69004](https://sleepy-lowlands-69004.herokuapp.com/) for the back end, which also provides an open API and connectable socket for others wishing to use this data.

 ## Technology